internet-of-plants/iop/docs/libs/DS18_FAMILY.md

     bool isConversionComplete(void);

     // Each conversion resolution bits (9, 10, 11 and 12 bits) has a maximum time of conversion
-    // You can call delay(millisToWaitForConversion(bitResolution)) for busy blocking (parasites can't be polled, so you have to wait) int16_t millisToWaitForConversion(uint8_t resolution);
+    // You can call delay(millisToWaitForConversion(bitResolution)) for busy blocking
+	// (parasites can't be polled, so you have to wait) int16_t millisToWaitForConversion(uint8_t resolution);

+#if REQUIRESALARM
+	// Alarm has to be polled, it's overwritten at each read
+	// They will be ignored if not polled

     // Sets the high alarm temperature for a device (-55*C to 125*C) void setHighAlarmTemp(const uint8_t* deviceAddress, int8_t temperature);